vgMonky/horse-gamble/README.md

 # Horse Gamble
-Horse gamble frontend system for blockchain users
+The Horse Gamble game built on top of a frontend system for blockchain dApp

 Live preview: https://vgmonky.github.io/horse-gamble/races